Individuals are linked to their phones 24/7, phone calls are now even more successful at catching a prospect’s attention than they used to be.

 It’s much worse if you’re attempting to create an email sequence to send to a list of cold prospects.
 It’s no surprise that your emails are marked as spam because there’s no established history, brand recognition, or personal relationship there.

 We want you to keep in mind that email is marketing, not prospecting.
 Your employer doesn’t need you if you can sell your product through email.
+And in marketing term, we call it sales qualified leads.

 Always dial first